Second Sunday Gathering

-On Sundays at 4:30, we gather to learn, worship together, and encourage one another.
+On the second Sunday of the month at 11am, we gather to learn and encourage one another.

 Our gathering is very casual, and we don't expect you or your children to act a certain way or dress a certain way or even believe a certain way.
 We'd love for you to join us so that we can learn with and from each other what it means to follow the way of Jesus.